aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.export/ipresentationanimationplayer/get_frame/_index.md

 ## get_frame {#}
-Get the frame for the current time position previously set with the **Aspose.Slides.Export.IPresentationAnimationPlayer.SetTimePosition(Syste.** method.
+Get the frame for the current time position previously set with the **Aspose.Slides.Export.IPresentationAnimationPlayer.SetTimePosition(Syste** method.

 ### Returns